ofek/asciinema.github.io/docs/manual/player/options.md

 !!! tip

-    This option makes the playback more pleasant for viewers therefore it's recommended to use in most cases.
+    This option makes the playback more pleasant for viewers, therefore it's recommended to use it in most cases.
 It's often better to use `idleTimeLimit` than `speed`.
 You can use both together too!

 ### `theme`